Successful ABM Campaigns: Tips and Creative Examples

 Personalize your messaging across all channels

 We've heard how important personalization is to marketing for years—but it's not just a buzzword in ABM.
-In fact, 56 percent of marketers say personalization is the key to ABM success.
+In fact, 44% of marketers say personalization is at the core of their ABM content strategy, with those exceeding their ABM expectations more likely to tailor content to specific industries and roles compared to those who underperform.

-In account-based marketing, personalization is about more than just adding someone's name to an email—it's about creating carefully curated content that speaks directly to a specific prospect's challenges and needs across all channels.
+In ABM, personalization is about more than just adding someone's name to an email—it's about creating carefully curated content that speaks directly to a specific prospect's challenges and needs across all channels.

 Depending on your target accounts and industry, that might include: